FOUNDATIONS FOR OUR LIVES

 ● APPLYING THE PARALLEL: What foundation are you building your life on?
 Is it solid and lasting?
 Or is it on worldly things that are sure to fail someday.
 "For where your treasure is, there your heart will be also."
 (Matt 6:21) For example in the case of wealth being a focus, it can be lost, one can die without enjoying it, or one can look at what they prized and realize too late that it brought very little fulfillment.
 What are a couple of things you give the most value to?
 Are they material things, your abilities, your position, or something else?
 If you lost that but still had all you needed to live, would your life feel fulfilled?
 If not, you may need to move toward a better foundation.
 Are you doing things ultimately for God's purpose or your own?
 The answer will indicate how stable the soil is that you are building on.

 ● APPLICATION: Consider the motivation for different tasks in your life.
 It could be your work, how you treat your family, friends, or others.
-Ask yourself, "Who are you doing it for?"
+Ask yourself, "Who am I doing it for?"
 Make a list of what you spend your time doing.
-Mark each on as follows.
+Mark each as follows.
 Always for God, mostly, both, seldom, and never.
 Write out what benefit you get from doing it for yourself.
 Visualize all of that as building on sand.
 Think of times when you worked hard and weren't appreciated for it.
 Who were you doing it for?
 Be honest.
 At times, we do it for ourselves, to receive praise, at times for others to try to please them and even that at times just to make our lives easier.
 If we are doing things for God, out of obedience, we should not even want anyone to even notice.
 We've already received His pleasure with us.
 Write out any of the times you have done your "acts of righteousness" to have some personal reward or thanks.
 Visualize doing that act out of obedience for God.
 The next time you find yourself looking for a thank you or praise, stop, look upward and at least with your heart say, "I am doing this out of love for you Lord."

 ● Whatever you do, work at it with all your heart, as working for the Lord, not for men, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.
 (Col 3:23-24)